utrenkner/wpsupercache-mruby/README.md

 The cache-hit headers were inspired by Maxime Jobin's Rocket-Nginx (https://github.com/maximejobin/rocket-nginx)

 #Usage
-To use this wfache-mruby as an mruby-handler in h2o, add something like this to your path in h2o.conf
+To use wpsupercache-mruby as an mruby-handler in h2o, add something like this to your path in h2o.conf
 ```
 paths:
   "/":